TheOldScholar/blackjack/README.md

 4. Add anti-aliasing to all current and future images if animation is to be added.

 5. Obviously there should be other issues.
-Please let me of any.
+Please let me know of any.

 I intend to address all above issues in the near future.